Foundation children are assessed informally, usually when they spend a day at the school prior to joining.

 The school fees are available from the Main Office on request.
 The fee structure is agreed by the Board of Governors and undergoes an Annual Review in consultation with the Parent Board.

 Our preferred method of payment is via direct debit.
-Direct debits can be made annually, termly or monthly.
-You can specify your preferred payment plan.
-Direct debits will be taken at the beginning of the Academic Year or Term, or on your specified payment date.
+Direct debits can be made annually, termly or monthly and specific payment plans can be agreed with our Admissions team, however all fees must be paid prior to the term to which they apply.
+Direct debits will be taken at the beginning of the Academic Year or Term, or on monthly prior to the 15th of each month.

 A 3% discount is applied to the above fees if paid annually in advance

 - In Foundation the cost of lunch, tea and after school care is included within the fee.